CyberUnicorns/Intro-CTF-Challenges-2023/PiWithinPi/README.md

 > **Hint 4**: See the sources document! (and scroll down)

 > **Hint 5**: Still stuck?
 Try posting in #cybersecurity-discussion or ask Jolie/Ganning!
 OR come to one of our future meetings where we cover this concept! :D

+Bonus points if you can find the shortcut :O